nin9/simple-notification-service/README.md

    Single notifications are intended for a single user or a small goup of users while topic notifications are intended for a large number of users.

-3. NotificationService defined in **notification_service.js** decides the appropiate service **SingleMessageService/TopicMessageService** to handle the notification based on its type these services then call the providers to send the notification to the consumers.
+3. NotificationService defined in **notification_service.js** decides the appropiate service **SingleMessageService/TopicMessageService** to handle the notification based on its type, these services then call the providers to send the notification to the consumers.

 ## Scenario